Looking for free ways to practice your vocabulary?

 The first one is more corpus/corpora-based data is being used for quizzing.
 This is good for you for a number of reasons.
 Firstly, it means you will more likely be learning the the most frequently used words and phrases.
 Secondly, it means you will likely get more realistic examples of how the words are used.

-Anyway, in this first of two posts, I’ll introduce the first five of my ten app/site recommendations.
-In the next post I will introduce the next five.
+Anyway, in this first of two posts, I’ll introduce the first five of my app/site recommendations.
+In the next post I will introduce six more.
 Hope they help!

 An app (and website) for making and testing word lists (and other stuff).
 It has many pre-made word lists in a range of languages and also uses spaced-repetition.
 Memrise uses cute icons and sound-effects to make quizzing like a game, so it is quite addictive and fun to use.
 It also lets you set and remind yourself of daily learning goals and tests both receptive and productive knowledge (eg. spelling or arranging word order).
 Two lists on the app I liked were “400 Words of TEOFL – Intermediate English” and “TOEIC Service List (Easy English).”
 I also made two courses myself for quizzing high-frequency idiomatic phrases: HIPs Know the phrases and HIPs: Use the phrases.
 It would be nice if new words on this app were introduced in larger groups (quizzing was sometimes too repetitive) and it was a little bit complicated making and editing my own lists.
 Link: Memrise